The popularity of rice water for hair growth has been blowing up in recent months.

 Rice Water Shampoo for Curly Hair

-- You can also add 1 teaspoon of shikakai powder to the recipe.
+- 1 teaspoon of shikakai powder (optional).
 Shikakai powder contains high levels of saponins as well.
-I recommend Merlion Naturals Shikakai Powder.
+I recommend Merlion Naturals Shikakai Powder

 Rice Water Rinse for Curly Hair

-- After shampooing, apply to hair and scalp and massage in thoroughly then twist your hair in sections.
-Use a spray bottle like this one so its spread evenly.
+- After shampooing, spray the rinse into your hair and scalp and massage in thoroughly then twist your hair in sections.

 - Cover with a disposable cap and wait for 30 minutes then rinse out thoroughly with lukewarm water followed by deep conditioning.

 - You can also leave the rinse in overnight and wash out the next morning before deep conditioning.